raspberrypisig/SolidPython/README.rst

 Backwards compatibility
 -----------------------

-It should be a pretty complete and backwards compatible drop in replacement for SolidPython.
-The backwards compatibility is not 100%.
+SolidPython 2.x.x should be a complete and mostly backwards compatible drop in replacement for SolidPython 1.x.x.
+The backwards compatibility is not 100% as depicted by the version number.
 Somethings (and even interfaces) changed.
-I tried to stay as backward compatible as possible.
-The package should behave 98% the same as SolidPython unless you do some "deep access" -- that's by 99% chance not backward compatible (like modifying OpenSCADObjects or import internal modules).
+We tried to stay as backward compatible as possible.
+The package should behave 98% the same as SolidPython unless you do some "deep access" -- that's by 99% chance not backwards compatible (like modifying OpenSCADObjects or import internal modules).

 As long as you stick to: